 Fleshing out the explanatory information with the vignettes makes these lessons more effective and engaging to read.
 And the practical takeaways are very helpful.

 Inspiring Entrepreneurs and Courageous Heroes

-Inspiring Entrepreneurs and Courageous Heroes share the same format.
+The other two books, Inspiring Entrepreneurs and Courageous Heroes, share the same format.
 An image of the featured person is on the first page, and the rest of the chapter tells their story.
 Boyack stresses particular aspects of their stories in keeping with the theme of each book.

 Inspiring Entrepreneurs is an interesting collection of 16 stories.
 A few stories are about well-known figures such as John Rockefeller, Elon Musk, Steve Jobs, and Walt Disney but the majority of the stories are about less well-known people such as Adi Dassler (founder of Adidas), Elijah McCoy ( a black inventor of the late 1800s who created a self-lubricating system for steam engines), Madam C.J.
-Walker (a black woman who created a beauty marketing business that employed women in the early 1900s), and Magatte Wade (a Senegalese woman who has worked to overcome onerous business regulations in her native country and to encourage entrepreneurship).
+Walker (a black woman who created a beauty products marketing business that employed women in the early 1900s), and Magatte Wade (a Senegal native who is working to overcome onerous business regulations in her native country and to encourage entrepreneurship).